janeadams/storywrangler/README.md

 ## Twitter nGram Viewer
 All ngram timeseries are stored and served on Hydra, a server at the University of Vermont Complex Systems Center.
 This is a public resource for non-commercial use.

+Before you continue reading, [check out the Github gist](https://gist.github.com/janeadams/da52c46ad1f51741711787d683222fb5) for querying the API in Python; this might help.

 There are two methods for accessing onegrams: